camunda-community-hub/camunda-space-traders/README.md

 - [SpaceTraders Playground](https://docs.spacetraders.io/playground) to visualize the game
 - [FEEL Playground](https://camunda.github.io/feel-scala/docs/playground/) to draft expressions for BPMN processes

+Examples:

+- [Quickstart](examples/quickstart) - a process to complete the Quickstart guide
+- [Mining loop](examples/mining-loop) - a process to mine ore and fulfill the first contract
+- [Slack status monitor](examples/monitor-status) - send game status updates as Slack messages

 ## The challenge 🏁

 In the beginning, the primary goal of the game is to fulfill your contract.
 This requires to mine resources and deliver